micmejia/bible-dump/NKJV/Deuteronomy/Deut 28.md

 The Lord will change the rain of your land to powder and dust; from the heaven it shall come down on you until you are destroyed.

 ###### 25
-"The Lord will cause you to be defeated before your enemies; you shall go out one way against them and flee seven ways before them; and you shall become [^h]troublesome to all the kingdoms of the earth.
+"The Lord will cause you to be defeated before your enemies; you shall go out one way against them and flee seven ways before them; and you shall become troublesome to all the kingdoms of the earth.

 ###### 26
 Your carcasses shall be food for all the birds of the air and the beasts of the earth, and no one shall frighten _them_ away.